ludolatin/ludolatin/README.md

 cd ludolatin
 ```

-To create & use a virtual environment in the project directory:
+To create and use a virtual environment in the project directory:

 ```
 virtualenv venv